My pepper plants used to look miserable by mid-July, mostly baking in the sun and getting chewed up by aphids.

 6. Spinach as a Living Mulch

-Peppers love heat, but their roots definitely don’t like getting baked dry.
-A dense layer of spinach growing around the base keeps the soil cool and locks in moisture during those brutal July heatwaves.
-Once the peppers get tall enough to shade out the spinach, just harvest it and let the roots decompose.
-It’s similar to how we use other 20 Vegetables That Grow Perfectly in the Shade.
+Peppers love heat, but their roots don’t.
+A dense layer of spinach growing around the base keeps the soil cool and locks in moisture during July heatwaves.

 7. Nasturtiums for Aphid Control